The following was taken from the Five Objectives of an Active Member:

 Everyone knows that a college education is expensive.
 While you’re there, make it worthwhile.
 Set yourself apart.
 Make a difference.
 The difference between the educated man and the uneducated man isn’t the classes he took or the expensive piece of paper he gets to hang on his office wall after four or five years; it’s that the educated man embraces adversity, learns from his mistakes, and is never afraid to fail.
 Your education at college begins in the classroom and ends with your experiences and how you learn from them.

 With today’s tuition ever inflating, the organization wants to help.
-The Phi Kappa Sigma Foundation’s scholarship program was established to help Phi Kaps pursue their education.
-Each year, the Foundation offers a generous amount of need-based and merit-based scholarships.
+The Organization's scholarship program was established to help Phi Kaps pursue their education.
+Each year, the organization offers a generous amount of need-based and merit-based scholarships.

 Whether you’re an engineering student or a theater major, pre-med or pre-law, if you need financial help to complete your degree, the annual scholarship program offers the support many brothers need.
 These scholarships are made possible by our generous alumni donors.